Archie M. Gubbrud: Career

 His political career started that same year when he became Norway Township clerk.
 From 1947 to 1952, Gubbrud served as chairman of Elmwood School.
 In 1948, he was the Lincoln County delegate to the South Dakota state Republican convention.
 In 1950, Gubbrud was elected to the South Dakota House of Representatives.
 In 1951, he won the Mississippi Valley Association Soil Conservation Award for South Dakota.
 He served as Speaker of the South Dakota House of Representatives from 1959 to 1961, and was also the Chairman of the Legislative Research Council Executive Board at the same time.

-In 1960, Gubbrud ran for Governor of South Dakota, beating the incumbent, Ralph Herseth, by only 4,435 votes.
-In 1962, Gubbrud was elected for a second term when he beat Ralph Herseth by 31,000 votes.
+In 1960, Gubbrud ran for Governor of South Dakota, beating the incumbent, Ralph Herseth, by 4,435 votes.
+In 1962, Gubbrud was elected for a second term when he beat Ralph Herseth by 31,244 votes.
 During his tenure he doubled aid to education.
 The Custer State Hospital and state budget office were also started with his recommendation.
 In 1965, Gubbrud left office and returned to the Gubbrud family farm seven and a half miles northeast of Alcester, South Dakota.
 In 1968, Gubbrud reluctantly ran for the office of United States Senator after being urged to do so by the Republicans but was beat by the incumbent, Senator George McGovern.

 In 1969, President Richard Nixon appointed Gubbrud as state director of the Farmers Home Administration; he held that position until 1977.